 - 1. Make sure the vehicle is on level ground. - 2.
-Turn the engine off and wait a few minutes for the oil to drain into the oil pan. - 3.
+Turn the engine off and wait 15 minutes for the oil to drain into the oil pan. - 3.
 Set the parking brake and ensure the gearshift is securely latched in P (Park). - 4.
 Open the hood.
 Protect yourself from engine heat. - 5.
-Locate and carefully remove the engine oil level indicator (dipstick).
+Locate and carefully remove the engine oil level dipstick.

-- 6. Wipe the indicator clean.
-Insert the indicator fully, then remove it again. - If the oil level is within the MIN and MAX marks or the lower and upper holes, the oil level is acceptable.
-DO NOT ADD OIL. - If the oil level is below the MIN mark or the lower hole, engine oil must be added to raise the level within the normal operating range. - Do not overfill the engine with oil.
-Oil levels above the MAX mark or upper hole mark may cause engine damage.
+- 6. Wipe the dipstick clean.
+Insert the dipstick fully, then remove it again. - If the oil level is within the lower and upper holes, the oil level is acceptable.
+DO NOT ADD OIL. - If the oil level is below the lower hole, engine oil must be added to raise the level within the normal operating range. - Do not overfill the engine with oil.
+Oil levels above the upper hole mark may cause engine damage.
 If the engine is overfilled, some oil must be removed from the engine by an authorized dealer. - 7.
-Put the indicator back in and ensure it is fully seated.
+Put the dipstick back in and ensure it is fully seated.